ONSdigital/rm-packer/README.md

   `./openldap.sh`

 ## Building SSH Bastion
-A Packer template is included for building an SSH bastion host that includes a PostgreSQL client and a Ruby script for creating samples within Response Management.
+A Packer template is included for building an SSH bastion host.
 Build the SSH bastion AMI using:

   `./ssh-bastion.sh`

+## Building Support Client
+A Packer template is included for building a support client host that includes a PostgreSQL client and a Ruby script for creating samples within Response Management.
+Build the support client AMI using:

+  `./support-client.sh`

 ## Building Base OS
 A Packer template is included for building a CentOS 7 base OS stack that includes some `/etc/hosts` entries required by some of the Chef cookbooks used by the templates above.
 This AMI is used as the source AMI by the other templates.
 Accordingly its AMI ID must be specified in the `aws-variables.json` file described above.
 Build the Base OS AMI using: